Baroness Sayeeda Warsi became the youngest peer in Parliament in 2007 and in 2010 the first Muslim appointed to a British cabinet

 Yasmin Alibhai-Brown was exiled from her birthplace, Uganda, in 1972.
 She is a journalist, author and academic.

-Yvonne Ridley a successful author and this year sees her publishing two very diverse books.
+Yvonne Ridley a successful author and 2018 saw her publishing two very diverse books.

-Yaron Matras is a Professor of Linguistics at the University of Manchester and leads the university's Multilingual Manchester research unit
+Yaron Matras is a Professor of Linguistics at the University of Manchester and leads the university's Multilingual research unit.

 Baroness Manzila Uddin was appointed a life peer in 1988 in recognition of her contribution to community and championing of women’s rights.
 Manzila became the first Bangladeshi and first Muslim to enter the House of Lords.